Back to Blog

 Voicerr does not own any voice AI technology.
 Every call routes through VAPI or Retell.
 If VAPI experiences an outage, all your VAPI-powered clients go down simultaneously.
 The same applies to Retell.
 Voicerr cannot route around provider issues because it lacks alternative infrastructure.

-In January 2026, agencies running high-volume campaigns report concerns about single points of failure.
+As of June 2026, agencies running high-volume campaigns report concerns about single points of failure.
 When your client's 10,000-call campaign fails because VAPI has issues, explaining "our provider is down" damages client relationships.

 Limited Control Over Issues